SynthstromAudible/DelugeFirmware/docs/community_features.md

  - ([#211]) Fill Mode is a new iteration/probability setting for notes.
 The FILL setting is at the start of the probability range, before 5%.
 Notes set to FILL are only played when fill mode is active.
 There are two ways to activate fill mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
 For Global MIDI Commands go to SETTINGS > MIDI > CMD > FILL.
 To override the Sync Scaling button set SETTINGS > FEATURES > SYNC to FILL.
 The orignal Sync Scaling function is moved to SHIFT+SyncScaling.

 #### 4.3.5 - Unison Stereo Spread
- - ([#223]) - **Unison: **The unison parts can be spread accross the stereo field.
+ - ([#223]) The unison parts can be spread accross the stereo field.
 Press SELECT in the unison NUMBER menu to access the new unison spread parameter.

 #### 4.3.6 - Automation View
  - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Automation View Documentation]